 One benefit of this needle-free development is that the fear associated with needles is taken out of the equation.
 A survey by the University of Toronto found that 24% of parents and 63% of children reported a phobia of needles, with 7% and 8% respectively claiming that this fear had led to them not being immunised.
 By removing the needle, a significant minority of the population will be able to benefit from vaccines.
 But how do the alternatives differ?

 As well as the common uses of oral ingestion (the rotavirus vaccine given to babies) and nasal spray (the flu vaccine given to children aged between 2-17), there are new techniques under development that could revolutionise immunisation.
 A significant development is the Nanopatch by the Australian company Vaxxas.
 Instead of a single needle, the patch (which is small enough to fit on a fingertip) contains thousands of microscopic needles, injecting the vaccines directly into the skin’s immune cells.
-In addition to it helping those with trypanophobia overcome their fears, the patch doesn’t have to be kept refrigerated like other vaccines – helping it reach far flung places in the less economically developed countries where the cold chain infrastructure might have broken down.
+In addition to it helping those with trypanophobia overcome their fears, the patch doesn’t have to be kept refrigerated like other vaccines.
+This ultimately helps it reach developing countries where the cold chain infrastructure might have broken down.

-Another needle-free development in immunisation targetting those in poorer countries is the process that removes trained medical vaccine administers from the equation.
+Another needle-free development in immunisation targeting those in developing countries is the process that removes trained medical vaccine administers from the equation.
 One such project is that being undertaken by a team at the University of Texas, where researchers are developing an aerosol-based inhalable vaccine for the Ebola virus.

 Growth of industry around the world to plug gap

-One final trend we’re likely to see grow is the diversifying of the pharmaceutical industry.
-Gone are the days where European and North American manufacturers dominated the development and distribution of vaccines, with the likes of India and China already major players on the biotech scene.
+One final trend we’re likely to see grow is the diversification of the pharmaceutical industry.
+European and North American manufacturers once dominated the development and distribution of vaccines, but places like India and China have become major players on the biotech scene.

-This rise of pharmaceutical companies and research in APAC, LATAM and Africa relieves some of the pressure on the distribution of drugs to the developing countries of the world – giving their populations access to vaccines and immunisations both more quickly and cheaply.
+This rise of pharmaceutical companies and research in APAC, LATAM and Africa relieves some of the pressure on the distribution of drugs to the developing countries of the world, giving millions of people access to vaccines and immunisations in a way that is both quicker and less costly.